-islands home page | capeverdeinfo.org.uk forum »
+islands home page | forum »

-santiago cape verde santiago cape verde santiago cape verde
+santiago cape verde santiago cape verde

-Santiago, Cape Verdes main island
+Santiago, Cape Verdes bustling main island

 Cidade Velha and Tarrafal, Santiago, Cape Verdes